 Aside from a few data-driven hosting platforms, this type of data is not available from most podcasting tools that can often only tell you the number of times your show was downloaded.

 Understanding who your listener profile is, how they’re finding you, and at what point they jump off, allows you to zero in on the content and topics that are resonating and also tweak content based on the gender and age profile that is tuning in.
 It also provides insight into any show formatting changes that need to take place, such as the length of episodes, etc.

-Content ID is a unique feature on YouTube, which allows the copyright owners to take down any content they find that they own.
-This feature is great and prevents others from stealing your brand’s content and making revenue from it.
+Content ID is a unique feature on YouTube, which allows copyright owners to take down any content they find that they own.
+This feature prevents others from stealing your brand’s content and making revenue from it.

 Content ID gives companies peace of mind that they can create video content that will remain theirs from an intellectual property rights standpoint.

 7. Increased accessibility